-Over the past few weeks I have shared a few DIY tutorials for party decorations that I was making for a dear friend of mine’s baby shower.
-In addition to some of the decorations I also put together a candy buffet and wanted to share a quick how-to or 411 on DIY Candy Buffets.
-Candy Buffets are such a fun, festive and lets not forget tasty way to create an eye catching display for any event whether it’s a birthday party, baby shower or wedding reception.
+Over the past few weeks I have shared a few DIY Party Tutorials that I made for a dear friend of mine’s baby shower.
+In addition to some of the decorations I also put together a DIY Candy Buffet and wanted to share some details on How to Create a DIY Candy Buffet.
+Candy Buffets are such a fun, festive and let’s not forget a tasty way to create an eye-catching display for any event whether it’s a birthday party, baby shower or wedding reception.

 2) Colors/Theme – Every party should have a certain color scheme or theme that it’s based around, so it’s important to come up with a few colors and/or theme.
 In my case we were using a Chevron theme with the colors blue, yellow, grey and white (since it was a baby shower for a boy).
 Once you determine your colors you can then go on to figure out the candy you want to use on your buffet.
 I’ve included a few theme and color scheme ideas below; however keep in mind most of these candy buffets were done by professionals.

 This Mint and Pink Color Scheme that Rubyju used on this candy buffet is perfect for a garden wedding, bridal shower or baby shower.

 Hot Air Balloon Candy Buffet theme using pastels which is perfect for a baby shower or birthday party

 I can’t get enough of this Romantic Vintage inspired candy buffet that Style My Celebration put together; it’s stunning and perfect for a wedding, bridal shower, baby shower or birthday party.

 Shabby Chic Candy Buffet using light pink, baby blue and white by Kara’s Party Ideas

 Nutcracker Candy Buffet using pinks and blues put together by Kara’s Party Ideas.
 Great for Christmas weddings, Christmas parties or birthday parties